← Back to Documentation

 For custom integrations or manual server control:

-1. Start server manually: npx kapture-mcp-server
+1. Start server manually: npx kapture-mcp

 2. Configure client: